MasahiroAoki/MoonlightTechnologies-ProductInfo/AI-Lab/EvoSpikNet/docs-v1.0/UserManual.en.md

 ### 4.1.
 Distributed Brain

 The "Distributed Brain" page in the navigation menu is the most advanced feature of the framework.
-It manages and executes a distributed brain simulation composed of multiple processes (nodes) via the `run_distributed_brain_simulation.py` script.
+It manages and executes a distributed brain simulation composed of multiple processes (nodes) via the official Zenoh script `examples/run_zenoh_distributed_brain.py` (`run_distributed_brain_simulation.py` is a deprecated wrapper kept for backward compatibility).
+For implementation details of PFC/Zenoh/ExecutiveControl, see [implementation/PFC_ZENOH_EXECUTIVE.md](implementation/PFC_ZENOH_EXECUTIVE.md).

 - **Node Configuration Tab**: Defines the simulation architecture.
 Assigns different functional modules (e.g., "Language", "Vision") to run on different machines (local or remote via SSH) and assigns specific trained models to each node.
 - **Brain Simulation Tab**: Interacts with the running simulation.
 Sends multi-modal prompts (text, image, audio) and monitors internal states of the entire distributed system in real-time, including communication paths, PFC energy levels, and individual node logs.